Gaussian beams and inverse problems for connections at high fixed frequency: Introduction

-This result can be equivalently rephrased to say that if $A_1$ and $A_2$ agree on a neighbourhood of $\del M$ and are not gauge equivalent on a manifold $(M, g)$ satisfying (i) or (ii), then $\DN_\lambda^{A_1}$ and $\DN_\lambda^{A_2}$ must be different for all $\lambda$ large enough outside a set $J$ of small measure.
-Here, by construction and without loss, the set $J$ contains all the values of $\lambda$ such that $\lambda^2$ is an eigenvalue of $\Delta_{A_1}$ or $\Delta_{A_2}$ so that the maps $\DN_{\lambda}^{A_j}$ are well defined for $\lambda \not\in J$.
 We require that the connections agree on a neighbourhood $U$ of the boundary to avoid dealing with short geodesics that make small angles with the boundary as our analysis is not suitable for such geodesics.
-Note that the case where $M$ satisfies (i) follows from \cite[Theorem 1]{systems2d} but we include it here for completeness as our approach is different.
+Note that the case where $M$ satisfies (i) follows from \cite[Theorem 1]{systems2d} but we include it here for completeness since our approach is different.

 The proof of Theorem \ref{thm:calderon} hinges on the control of the boundary values of Gaussian beams, which are approximate solutions to the equation $(\Delta - \lambda^2)u = 0$.
 A Gaussian beam concentrates along a geodesic and is constructed by recursively solving ODEs along that geodesic.
 We explicitly construct Gaussian beams on a vector bundle in Section \ref{sec:GB}.
 Our construction is different from other Gaussian beam constructions because we take care in prescribing the values of the beams on the boundary, and we view our solutions globally as sections of a jet bundle associated with the geodesic.
 We highlight the main points of our construction below.